2002 Commonwealth Games

 The opening and closing ceremonies, the athletics, and the rugby sevens events were held at the City of Manchester Stadium, which was purpose-built for the Games.
 Unusually for a Commonwealth Games, the only sport that was held outside the host city was shooting, which was held in the National Shooting Centre in Bisley, Surrey, some 200 mi from Manchester.
 Seventy-two associations competed in 14 individual sports and 3 team sports events.

 Sporting legacy includes the British Cycling team, which inherited the Manchester Velodrome and went on to win eight gold medals at the 2008 Olympics and another eight gold medals at the 2012 Olympics, partly attributed to the availability of the velodrome.
-The stadium was leased long-term to Manchester City F.C., and, as a result, they have since found themselves in a desirable investment opportunity in the age of foreign football investment.
+The stadium was leased long-term to Manchester City F.C., which saw a conversion to a football-specific stadium, and as a result, they have since found themselves in a desirable investment opportunity in the age of foreign football investment.
 The club was taken over by the Abu Dhabi United Group led by Sheikh Mansour in 2008, a takeover that would have been far less certain without the stadium.
 The Games were a formative moment for Manchester and Britain, with then-IOC president Jacques Rogge viewing the games as an important litmus test as to whether Britain could host the Summer Olympics.
-The success of the Games quickly encouraged some speculation of a city bid for the Olympics, but London bid for the 2012 Summer Olympics and Paralympics, with London going on to win the bid on 6 July 2005 and the games were successfully staged seven years later.
+The success of the Games quickly encouraged some speculation of a city bid for the Olympics, but London bid for the 2012 Summer Olympics and Paralympics, with London going on to win the bid on 6 July 2005 and the Games were successfully staged seven years later.

 Host city selection

 Manchester was selected by the Commonwealth Games Council of England as the official bid city from England for the 2002 Commonwealth Games.

-When England decided to bid for the 2002 Commonwealth Games, three English cities – London, Manchester and Sheffield -showed interest in hosting the Games.
+When England decided to bid for the 2002 Commonwealth Games, three English cities – London, Manchester and Sheffield – showed interest in hosting the Games.
 The Commonwealth Games Council of England (CGCE) had to choose one city to put forward to the Commonwealth Games Federation (CGF).
-London had hosted the 1934 Commonwealth Games as well as the 1908 and 1948 Summer Olympics, while Sheffield had hosted the 1991 Summer Universiade.
+London had hosted the 1934 Commonwealth Games, as well as the 1908 and 1948 Summer Olympics, while Sheffield had hosted the 1991 Summer Universiade.
 Manchester had unsuccessfully bid for the 1996 and 2000 Summer Olympics, and Bob Scott, chairman of the Olympic bid committees, led the bid for another big event.

 Sheffield withdrew from the bidding process when the city was unable to come to agreement over financial guarantees.
 This left the 24 members of the CGCE to choose between Manchester and London, with Manchester winning 17–7.
 Cities from no other countries submitted bids and so Manchester was announced as the host city of the 2002 Games on 6 November 1995.